koelslaw/documentation/topics/rocknsm2-5-0_Pending/RHEL/sensordeploy.md

 Install os in accordance with [RHEL Docs](../topics/rhel/README.md)

 #### Disable FIPS to allow Deployment on all components
-> NOTE: if you didnt DISA STIG the machine then you do not need to do this.
+> NOTE: if you didn't DISA STIG the machine then you do not need to do this.
 ​

 - Disable FIPS